 Choose delicate and smart accessories that make a statement without overpowering your formal outfit.
-It is wise to update your work wardrobe with a classy collection of bracelets and earrings that can elevate your look.
+It is wise to update your work wardrobe with a and earrings that can elevate your look.

 A watch is an important fashion accessory for every woman professional, exhibiting qualities such as trustworthiness and attention to detail.
 A stainless steel watch and the one with a leather strap are the most popular choices for modish women professionals.

 When it comes to bags, leather purses are the best as they enable you to carry your belongings in style while making you look organised and pragmatic.

 Pay attention to your footwear.
 Closed-toe and polished pump shoes work well with a variety of outfits and can be worn comfortably during long work hours.